A snapshot overview of schools in Dubai that are considered (although not necessarily chosen) by English-speaking expat parents.

 Adapted National Curriculum for England/GCSEs/A-Levels; ages 11-18; co-ed; day; independent; private non-profit; 1,100 pupils

 Founded in 2005 and moved to its present site in Academic City in 2007, officially opened by Princess Haya of Jordan.
 A secondary school, sister to the Dubai English Speaking School (DESS) and now under the same principal but with its own headteacher.
 Roughly 150 students graduate annually and mainly head to universities in the UK (including most Russell Group) and the US.

 PYP/MYP/IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 2,200 pupils

 Established in 2005 and the first school in the UAE to offer the three stages of the IB programme.
 Owned by the Innoventures Education group, a specialist manager of international schools and nurseries in Dubai.
 Indian students are the largest cohort amongst the over 80 nationalities represented.
 In 2018, the average IB Diploma score was 34 (against the global figure of 29.8) and students gained places at some of the top global universities including Yale, Stanford, Cambridge and the LSE.

 Adapted National Curriculum for England/IGCSEs/A-Levels; ages 3-18; co-ed; day; independent; privately owned; 3,200 pupils

 Opened in 2016 as the newest GEMS Education group school in Dubai.
-Originally offering a British education for children aged three to twelve, they opened a year 10 in 2018.
+Originally offering a British education for children aged three to twelve, they have expanded, the latest opening being a year 10 in 2018.
 Academics as yet unproven but an accredited member of the Council of British International Schools (COBIS) and inspected by British Schools Overseas (BSO).

 Emirates International School (EIS-Jumeirah)